 More adults are welcome to come, although if there are large numbers of adults they may need to wait outside some of the smaller classrooms.
 Please make sure parents and other adults are aware of good behavior during the field trip (set a good example to the students by paying attention, no talking on cell phones during the program, etc.) and are prepared to dress for the weather and hike on the trails if outdoor experiences are included in your program.

-The Earth Discovery Center has an Octagon Shelter just outside the parking lot with picnic tables for up to 100 students (there are several other picnic tables in the area as well, or you can bring tarps and blankets for additional places for students).
-Sinks and bathrooms are available nearby at the EDC; however, there is no playground nearby.
+Earth Discovery Center Shelter is located a short walk from the parking lot with picnic tables for up to 100 students (there are several other picnic tables in the area as well, or you can bring tarps and blankets for additional places for students).
+Restrooms are available nearby at the EDC; however, there is no playground within walking distance.

-The Mount Pleasant Picnic Area is also available for groups with registered programs at the EDC, and has a covered picnic shelter and tables, a playground, and a Port-O-Let type restroom facility.
-Please indicate when signing up for your program if you would like to reserve this area for your group.
+Mount Pleasant Picnic Area is also available for groups with registered programs at the EDC, and has three large covered shelters and plenty of picnic tables, a playground, and a Port-O-Let type restroom facility.
 Mount Pleasant is not within practical hiking distance for most groups, so you will need to have bus or car transportation for your group to and from the picnic site.
-If you are taking a lunch break during your program, we recommend allowing 60 minutes for lunch at a shelter to allow for travel time to and from the shelter.
+If you are taking a lunch break during your program, we recommend allowing 60 minutes for lunch to allow for travel time to and from the shelter.

-Shelter H is available for groups that have registered programs at the Ornithology Center, but may also be available for EDC groups.
-Availability may not be known until shortly before your program; please call to check a day or so before your program if you would prefer to use Shelter H. Shelter H has a covered shelter and with tables for up to 100 students, a playground within short walking distance, and flush toilets and sinks (you may wish to bring your own soap for hand washing).
+Shelter H is available for groups that have registered programs at the Ornithology Center, and has a covered shelter and with tables for up to 100 students, a playground within short walking distance, and flush toilets and sinks (you may wish to bring your own soap for hand washing).
 The shelter is a short drive or 15-20 minute hike from the Ornithology Center.

-Payment may be made on the day of the program by cash, check (made out to Indy Parks), or MasterCard or VISA, or schools may also pay by purchase order.
+Payment may be made on the day of the program by cash, check (made out to Indy Parks), or credit card, or schools may also pay by purchase order.
 Program fee includes admission into Eagle Creek Park and use of a shelter picnic area (please schedule picnic area at time of registration).